immutable/gu-composited-card/README.md

 OPTIONAL: A new kind of quality system has been developed in order to better support the on-chaining process for cards.
 This new system has a reduced number of qualities, in reversed order.
 We will be eventually deprecating the old quality system, but for now you can choose to use the old quality numbering system.

-### @property({ type: Number }) quality (5 - 0) | (0 - 8 for legacy)
+### @property({ type: Number }) quality (5 - 1) | (0 - 7 for legacy)

 OPTIONAL: a card's quality setting.
 When this input is missing, the a default quality setting of 5 will be used for all artwork/layers.
 5 = 'plain', ...
-1 = 'diamond' and 0 = 'mythic'.
+1 = 'diamond'.

 *NOTE: if you choose to use the legacy quality mappings, then 0 & 1 = 'plain' ...
-8 = 'diamond' and 9 = 'mythic'.
+8 = 'diamond'.

 ### @property({ type: String }) responsiveSrcsetSizes